Brentwood Diocese

 Please give what you can today.

-Pope Francis asks us not to forget the hungry and marginalised.
+The Pope asks us not to forget the hungry and marginalised.

 So please don’t forget the SVP helping the vulnerable in the Southend area.